elmangorico/KickViewerBot/README.md

 - New UI Coming Soon!
 - Paid Version Coming Soon!
 - Proxy Support Coming Soon!

-# The Future Of The Tool
-I have plans to make a paid version of the tool with improved functionality, better UI and better performance.
-I will also be actively updating the free tool to add new features and fix bugs or other issues that may come up with the script.

 ## Credit
 I do ask that anyone that uses this tool please leave the credits in the script, yes the script is open source but getting credit for something I made is just as cool as it being free to use.
 Thank You!